jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 layout: post
 title: "Next.js 6 Features: A Practical Introduction"
 metatitle: "Learn About 6 Next.js 6 Features and Authenticate with Auth0"
-description: "How to build Universal JavaScript apps with Next.js 6"
+description: "Explore Next.js features and learn how to build Universal JavaScript apps with Next.js 6"
 metadescription: "What's new in Next.js 6?
 What features were added?
 View a list of new features and build performant Universal JavaScript apps with the latest Next.js release."
 date: 2018-08-29 08:30
 category: Hot Topics, Frameworks, Next.js